Homa chips in, wins in Napa after Willett’s shocking 3-putt

 On the front nine, Willett birdied Nos.
 1, 4 and 8 – making a 7-footer for birdie on the par-4 eighth while Lower made bogey.

-The 34-year-old Willett, from Sheffield, England, stayed loose, laughed with his caddied and smiled between holes in far from ideal conditions in California’s famous wine country: wind and heavy rain the first three holes, a brief respite, then more rain.
-He regularly toweled off his clubs, wiped off his shoes before putting and took on and off his black sleeveless vest.
+The 34-year-old Willett, from Sheffield, England, stayed loose, laughed with his caddie and smiled between holes in far from ideal conditions in California’s famous wine country: wind and heavy rain the first three holes, a brief respite, then more rain.
+He regularly toweled off his clubs, wiped down his shoes before putting and took on and off his black sleeveless vest.

 The weather made for an intimate gallery of umbrella-holding diehards willing to brave the elements.